 IAEA

-The IAEA focuses on three main areas of work: Safety and Security, Science and Technology, and Safeguards and Verification.
-These three pillars provide the basis for the Agency’s work to develop the use of nuclear technology for peaceful purposes and to prevent the use of nuclear energy for military purposes.
-Thus, under the first pillar, the Agency enters into agreements with Member States to ensure that states comply with their NPT obligations and inspects national facilities to monitor that nuclear material is not being used for military purposes.
+The International Atomic Energy Agency (IAEA) operates across three primary areas: Safety and Security, Science and Technology, and Safeguards and Verification.
+These pillars underpin the Agency's mission to promote the peaceful use of nuclear technology while preventing its military applications.
+Under the Safeguards and Verification pillar, the IAEA enters into legally binding agreements with Member States to ensure compliance with their obligations under the Nuclear Non-Proliferation Treaty (NPT).
+This includes conducting inspections of national facilities to verify that nuclear materials are not diverted for military purposes.

 Among Denmark's main priorities in the work of the IAEA is the monitoring and verification of Iran's compliance with the Joint Comprehensive Plan of Action and the monitoring of the North Korean nuclear program.
-Denmark is also actively supporting the work of the IAEA to strengthen nuclear security in Member States, thus preventing and countering nuclear or radiological terrorism or other abuse.
+Denmark is also actively supporting the work of the IAEA to strengthen nuclear security in Member States, and thereby preventing and countering nuclear or radiological terrorism or other abuse.

 You can read more about the IAEA here.